Biology / Science GCSE: Investigate the effect of pH on enzyme activity

 Students often find justification of method steps difficult, even when they can recall a practical method.

-The video also identifies the different variables that can affect the investigation: dependent, independent and control.
+It also identifies the different variables that can affect the investigation: dependent, independent and control.
 This is something that students often struggle to identify at GCSE.

-The video also focuses on specific improvements which can be made to improve the outcome of the investigation, again something students find challenging.
+It also focuses on specific improvements which can be made to improve the outcome of the investigation, again something students find challenging.

 Students could be asked to suggest further improvements to this practical, for example to investigate at different pH values.